Artiume/jellyfin-docs/general/clients/codecs.md

 ## Audio Codec Compatibility

-If the audio codec is unsupported or incompatible (such as due to a 5.1 stream played on a stereo device), the audio codec must be transcoded.
+If the audio codec is unsupported or incompatible (such as playing a 5.1 channel stream on a stereo device), the audio codec must be transcoded.
 This is not nearly as intensive as video coding.

 ||WebOS|Android|AndroidTV|Kodi|Roku
 |:---:|:---:|:---:|:---:|:---:|:---: